 Nei Appam | Sweet Appam | Vellam Appam

-Nei appam or Vellam appam is one of the most essential recipe that we make for festivals and pooja.
-Apart from that, the sweet appam is one of my kid's favorite to eat as well and is such an easy nd instant recipe to make.
+Nei appam or Vellam appam is one of the most essential recipes we make for festivals and pooja.
+Apart from that, sweet appam is one of my kids' favorite foods to eat, and it is such an easy and instant recipe to make.

 Sweet Appam served